benaitcheson/T2A2_Marketplace_App/README.md

 These are stored within a public repository on GitHub, because this application has back-end components GitHub pages was inadequate.
 Heroku was used instead to host the application.
 Gems and third party software can be viewed [here](#third-party-appsservices).

-> Why I picked these. maybe?

-> (Part of R11)

 ### **Statement of Purpose**

-> Identify the problem you are trying to solve (R7)

 Research has uncovered the cost of financial advice and it has shown that for those with a lot the cost of advice is small but for those with a little (generally younger clients) the cost is a significant amount.
 With most Statements of Advice (SoA) in Australia starting at $1,500.00 this is 10% if your net worth is $15,000.

-> Why is it a problem that needs solving?
-(R8)

 Younger people generally forego advice because they have time on their side.
 For example, make a crypto investment mistake and you have 40 years worth of working to get that bad investment back.
 With cheaper advice early on, younger investors can have a more stable path that could see them retire early.

 Find-A-Planner can help put Advisors side by side in competition to lower their rates for younger investors.
 This is a great alternative to help reduce costs for Advisors giving online advice to young investors who don't need complex advice.

-> *Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting*

-> (Part of R11)

 ### **Sitemap**